-E. The environmental and archaeological studies have been completed and are attached hereto and incorporated hereby this reference.
+F. The environmental and archaeological studies have been completed and are attached hereto and incorporated herein by this reference.

 SECTION THREE.
-APPROVAL.
+APPROVAL

-A. The Resources and Development Committee of the Navajo Nation Council hereby grants approval of a right-of-way and temporary construction easement to Bureau of Reclamation to construct, operate and maintain the "22B-Cutter Lateral Water Supply Project" located on Navajo Nation Trust Lands in Huerfano Chapter vicinity, San Juan County, New Mexico.
-The location is more particularly described on the map attached hereto as Exhibit "B."
+A. The Resources and Development Committee of the Navajo Nation Council hereby grants approval of a Right-of-Way and Temporary Construction easement to U.S. Bureau of Reclamation to construct, operate and maintain the "21-Cutter Lateral Water Supply Project" located on Navajo Nation Trust Lands in the Huerfano Chapter vicinity, San Juan County, New Mexico.
+The location is more particularly described on the map attached hereto as Exhibit "B".